 In 44A East, the bighorn sheep population is estimated at about 45 animals, and is spread over an area encompassing 3 mountain ranges Granite Wash, Harcuvar, and Black Mountains.
 Rams harvested in recent years range from about 150 – 165 BC points.

 In 44A West, the bighorn population is estimated at about 45 animals within the Buckskin Mountains.
 Rams harvested in recent years range from 150 – 175 BC points.

 These two hunt areas offer mountain ranges with every type of bighorn sheep habitat from low rolling hills to high craggy cliffs.
 Access is better in some mountain ranges than others.
 The Granite Wash has the most access with the Harcuvar having the least.
 There are 9 developed sheep waters in these hunt units although bighorn sheep rarely are actively watering during our December hunts.

 Overview: Over the life of this hunt, approximately 35-40 elk have been taken.
-In the last two years, no elk have been reported taken.
 In the past, most of the elk taken were cows or small bulls.
 This area is not conducive to aerial surveys because of the low population and the dense vegetation that the elk inhabit.
 When the hunt was started, a number of years ago, the population estimate was 40-60.

 Most hunters find these elk hunts to be very difficult and challenging.
 Hunters should be aware that access is limited do to road closures and thick habitat.
 An ATV is recommended and/or hunters should plan on packing animals through thick vegetation.